 Pawpaw Sucker Maintenance

 In the wild, younger pawpaw trees sucker profusely, forming colonies of naturally cloned pawpaw trees.
-Pawpaw suckers may sprout up several feet away from the parent plant’s trunk.
+Pawpaw suckers may sprout up several feet (1 to 2 m.) away from the parent plant’s trunk.
 By growing like this, older pawpaw trees provide sun and wind protection to tender, young saplings.

 With more roots, colonized wild pawpaw trees can expand into areas to take up more nutrients and water, while the wide spread of pawpaw thickets can also generate more energy through photosynthesis.
 However, scientists at Kentucky State University who specialize in pawpaw propagation have found that two different varieties of pawpaw trees are required for optimal fruit development of cross-pollinated pawpaw trees.
 In the wild, dense thickets of pawpaw trees grow true to their parent plant and do not always produce very good fruit.

 In the home garden, where most pawpaw trees are grafted varieties, we usually do not have the space to allow a colony of pawpaw trees to form, unless we are growing them specifically for privacy or screening.
 On hybrid pawpaw trees, suckers that form beneath the graft union will not produce exact replicas of the present pawpaw tree.